 - Social – buttons that allow sharing a web page or liking some content on various social media

-- HTML – block of self-defined HTML.
+- HTML – block of self-defined HTML

 Emails sent from Exponea allow for the content to be personalized.
 This is achieved using Jinja tags in the email.
 (You can find thorough Jinja specification here).
-You can however use Exponea to create the Jinja code for personalization for you.
+You can use Exponea to create the Jinja code for personalization for you.
 This can be simply pasted into the text field within email.
 When you click on Personalization tab in the bottom of the template, a small menu will appear.
-Jinja allows for more advanced inputs, such as if conditions or for cycles to bring the personalization even further.
+Jinja allows advanced inputs, such as if conditions or for cycles to bring the personalization even further.

-The menu lets you choose from multiple options, such as
+The menu lets you choose from multiple options, such as:

 - customer attributes